top of page

 • Thoughtfulness from others, then be thoughtful towards yourself and others.

-Start with yourself, then you’ll have more to spread around this Holiday Season.
+Start with yourself, so you’ll have more to spread around.

 bottom of page